lorenzo-costa/reproduce_BH_paper/docs/OPTIMIZATION.md

 The script `regression.py` runs validation tests to check if the different version produce the same results.
 The results are (almost) exactly the same across simulations.
 This was achieved by using numpy's `rng.spawn` to spawn random seed to use across simulations.
 This maintains consistency between parallel and sequential functions.

 ## Reflection
-The optimization that gave the best return on investment is surely removing the dataframe concatenation.
-As it is clear from the plots this gave me almost a 10x decrease in runtime.
-This was somewhat surprising for me since it is an obvious mistake and I'm surprused I did not catch it earlier.
+The optimization that gave me the highest return on investment was surely removing the DataFrame concatenation.
+As the plots show, this change alone reduced the runtime by 7x.
+I found this somewhat surprising, as it was an obvious inefficiency, and I’m still not sure how I overlooked it earlier.

-The remaining optimisations gave me a slight improvement but were probably not worth the effort.
-The code I had for Unit 2 was already (almost) entirely vectorised and parallelised
+The remaining optimizations provided only minor improvements and were likely not worth the effort.
+The code I had for Unit 2 was already largely vectorized and parallelized, so these adjustments produced relatively small gains given the limited number of iterations.
+If the simulations were run for a much longer duration, these optimizations would compound and give me a more substantial benefit.
+However, for $n_{sim}= 20k$ (the setting I'm using) they were ultimately unnecessary.

-This was the only big significant bottleneck in the code since what I had for Unit 2 was already (almost) entirely vectorised.
-Which optimizations provided the best return on investment?
-What surprised you about where time was actually spent?
-Which optimizations were not worth the effort?